Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Results for Sec.

 \subsection{Details of the Application of HK in Sec.~\ref{sec:Numerical_Interference}}

-Our discussion below assumes the results and notation of~\cite[Sec.~III]{HanKobayashi}.
-As noted in Sec.~\ref{sec:ProblemFormulation}, HK achieves its remarkable performance by constructing codes (here denoted $\cX_1$ and $\cX_2$) that are each obtained by combining two auxiliary codes, $\cU_i$ and $\cW_i$, $i = 1,2$, with rates $S_i$ and $T_i$, respectively.
+An overview of the HK strategy was provided in Sec.~\ref{sec:Introduction}.
+Our discussion below follows the results and notation of~\cite[Sec.~III]{HanKobayashi}.
+An application for the strategy involves constructing codes (here denoted $\cX_1$ and $\cX_2$) that are each obtained by combining two auxiliary codes, $\cU_i$ and $\cW_i$, $i = 1,2$, with rates $S_i$ and $T_i$, respectively.
 Destination 1, for example, decodes the codewords $\bu_1 \in \cU_1$ and $\bw_1 \in \cW_1$, produced at its corresponding source, as well as $\bw_2 \in \cW_2$, amounting to a partial decoding of $\cX_2$.

-The codes $\cU_i$ and $\cW_i$ are generated randomly, by independent selection of the components of their codewords according to the distributions of random variables $U_i$ and $W_i$, respectively.
-In our application of HK, we assigned $U_i \sim \Bernoulli(0.055)$ and $W_i \sim \Bernoulli(1/2)$.
-We also defined $X_i = \BPSK(U_i \xor W_i)$, $i=1,2$, where $\xor$ denotes modulo-2 addition and the function $\BPSK$ maps the digits $\{0, 1\}$ to $\{1, -1\}$.
+Following~\cite{HanKobayashi}, we assume that the codes $\cU_i$ and $\cW_i$ are generated randomly, by independent selection of the components of their codewords according to the distributions of random variables $U_i$ and $W_i$.
+We define $U_i \sim \Bernoulli(0.055)$ and $W_i \sim \Bernoulli(1/2)$.
+We also define $X_i = \BPSK(U_i \xor W_i)$, $i=1,2$, where $\xor$ denotes modulo-2 addition and the function $\BPSK$ maps the digits $\{0, 1\}$ to $\{1, -1\}$.
 This means that the codewords of $\cX_i$ are similarly obtained by applying the above operation componentwise to pairs of codewords $(\bu_i,\bw_i)$ from $\cU_i$ and $\cW_i$.
-An evaluation of the rate implied by~\cite[Theorem~3.1]{HanKobayashi} gives 0.333 bits.
-More precisely, this figure is obtained by maximizing $S_1+T_1 = S_2+T_2$ (we restricted $S_1=S_2$ and $T_1=T_2$), as defined there, subject to~\cite[Equations~(3.2)-(3.15)]{HanKobayashi}.
-The maximizing choices were $S_i = 0.101$ bits and $T_i = 0.231$ bits, respectively.
+An evaluation of the rate implied by~\cite[Theorem~3.1]{HanKobayashi} gives 0.333 bits per channel use.
+More precisely, this figure is obtained by maximizing $S_1+T_1 = S_2+T_2$ (we restricted $S_1=S_2$ and $T_1=T_2$), as defined there, subject to~\cite[Eqs.~(3.2)--(3.15)]{HanKobayashi}.
+The maximizing choices were $S_i = 0.101$ bits and $T_i = 0.231$ bits per channel use, respectively.

-Note that our use of binary rather than real-valued random variables as in applications of HK for the AWGN interference channel (e.g.~\cite{TseOneBit}), as well as modulo-2 addition, follow from the channel's binary input alphabet.
+Note that our use of binary rather than real-valued random variables as in applications of the HK strategy for the AWGN interference channel (e.g.,~\cite{TseOneBit}), as well as modulo-2 addition, follow from the setting of our channel (Sec.~\ref{sec:BIAWGN_Interference}) which includes a binary input alphabet.

-Consider sequences of codes $\{\cX_{i,n}\}_{n=1}^\infty$, $i=1,2$ where $\cX_{i,n}$ has block length $n$, constructed as described above.
-We now verify that each such code-sequence is point-to-point ``bad'' for the BIAWGN channel, in the sense of Definition~\ref{def:Good codes}, with a probability that approaches 1 with $n$ (the probability being derived from the above-mentioned random generation of the codes).
-Note that this assertion also holds by Theorem~\ref{theorem:Good_Interference}, relying on the fact that the rate of the code sequences (0.333) exceeds both $R_\MUD$ and $R_\SUD$ (see Sec.~\ref{sec:Numerical_Interference}).
-For simplicity of notation, we drop the indices $i$ and $n$ in the sequel.